ShawnZong/amazing-game-analytics-ai-chatbot/README.md

 ---

-AI-powered video game analytics platform that transforms natural language queries into actionable insights from the RAWG Video Games Database.
-The system combines a Next.js chat interface with a Model Context Protocol (MCP) server deployed on Cloudflare Workers to interact with RAWG API, orchestrated via LangGraph/LangChain to enable LLM-assisted data retrieval, statistical analysis, and conversational exploration of game metadata, ratings, genres, and trends.
+An AI-powered chatbot that answers questions about video games using natural language.
+Users chat with the interface, which uses LangGraph/LangChain to orchestrate an LLM that calls MCP tools deployed on Cloudflare Workers.
+These tools fetch and analyze data from the RAWG Video Games Database, performing statistical analysis and returning insights in conversational format.

-Built as a monorepo with shared type definitions, the architecture separates concerns between frontend orchestration, MCP tool execution, and external API integration, delivering sub-second responses through edge deployment, LRU caching, and optimized request patterns.
+Built as a monorepo with modular architecture: the frontend (Next.js) handles chat and LLM orchestration, while a separate MCP server manages data tools and caching.
+This separation enables independent scaling and parallel development.
+The system delivers sub-second responses through edge deployment on Cloudflare, LRU caching, and optimized request patterns.

 ---